day8/re-frame/docs/External-Resources.md

 ### Videos

-* [re-frame your ClojureScript applications](https://youtu.be/cDzjlx6otCU) - re-frame presentation given at Clojure/Conj 2016
 * [A Video Tour of the Source Code of Ninja Tools](https://carouselapps.com/2015/12/02/tour-of-the-source-code-of-ninja-tools/)
 * [Funding Circle Clojure Meetup: Modular Users Interfaces with Re-frame](https://youtu.be/b_uum_iYShE)
 * [Build your next single page app in ClojureScript and re-frame](https://youtu.be/Pq5oof3SJXA)